-The purchase of a pet can be one of the most joyful experiences a family can have.
-A dog that really connects with you and those around you can be like acquiring a whole new family member and an adored companion for children and adults alike.
+The purchase of a new dog can be one of the most joyful experiences a family can have.
+A dog that really connects with you and those around you can be like acquiring a whole new family member and an adored best friend for children and adults alike.
 On the other hand, the wrong choice of dog can lead to a great deal of needless stress, expense and uncertainty about whether they’ll adjust, how they might respond to new situations, and whether they’ll “play nicely” with your furniture and carpets, small children, strangers and other pets.
-Often, the difference between the best-case and worst-case scenario lies in adopting a puppy that has already been professionally trained.
+Often, the difference between the best-case and worst-case scenario lies in adopting a family dog that has already been professionally trained.

 1. About Dog Training: The Basics

 Although dog training is a common thing in modern life, most people still have little practical understanding of what it involves, what it can cost, and what really differentiates a trained dog from one that still needs training.
 So let’s cover some of the basics.

 How long does training take?

 There are different philosophies for how long a dog training program should last, how frequent and how long daily sessions should be and of course different levels of training between basic obedience and training to be an emotional support or therapy dog.
 Different breeds also respond to training in their own ways and at their own speeds.
 Basic obedience training designed not to overwhelm the dog, and to maximize their effective retention of lessons, will tend to take around 6 to 10 weeks.
 Usually, this is after the puppy basics (such as teething/housebreaking) are established at home.
 However, it’s always worth asking a professional about the specific training times and schedule that will work best for your dog’s breed, temperament and training goals.